-Ride your horse across the Mongolian countryside, sleep in a traditional Mongolian ger, learn traditional crafts and skills from nomadic hosts, compete with Mongolian nomads in archery.
+Sleep in a traditional Mongolian ger, ride a horse across the Mongolian countryside, learn traditional crafts and skills from nomadic hosts, compete with Mongolian nomads in archery.

 It was from Mongolia that Ghengis Khan set forth to conquer the world.
 This unique adventure is your chance to return to this heartland and let its people and scenery capture your heart.
 Leave Ulaanbaatar and the modern world behind and travel by horseback or oxcart to Gorkhi-Terelj National Park for life with nomadic families.
 You'll live in a ger, take tea with your neighbours, ride horses, and learn archery and garment-making skills.
 It's eight days like you never imagined.
 Participants should be comfortable around and on horses.

 Now you can book your flights and your trip at the same time in one simple online transaction.
 Click, click, click, go!
 Easy!

 Travel by bus then either oxcart or horse to reach the first nomadic family.
 Learn the Mongolian techniques to saddle a horse and prepare an oxcart before an evening of traditional games and a hot dinner with the hosts.
 Enjoy the first of many of star-strewn nights before going to sleep in a ger.

 Gorkhi-Terelj NP is a beautiful alpine retreat with imposing rock formations and endless forests.